How To Clear Tree Roots From Drains

 If the pipe in question has cracks, the water will seep out into the soil.
 Wet soil acts as a guide for the root system of a tree and once they find the crack, the roots will get in and completely take over the drainage.

-Blake informs us which are the most common trees to block drains and how he clears blocked drains from tree roots:
+Blake informs us what the 3 most common trees to block drains and how he clears blocked drains from tree roots:

 What Happens If A Tree Makes Its Way Into The Pipe System?